 A Guide To The Average Payout For A Back Injury At Work Claim

-By Jo Anderson.
-Last Updated 11th March 2024.
-This guide discusses back injury at work claims and compensation payouts in detail.
+By Stephen Burke.
+Last Updated 27th September 2024.
+This guide discusses how to make a back injury at work claim.

 Back injuries can arise in many different ways in workplaces.
 Muscles can be pulled or strained while lifting heavy items, or a person could slip, trip and fall, landing on their back.
 If the accident happened because of your employer’s negligence, you could claim compensation.